What are the best small towns to visit in Portugal?

 The cheapest way to get to Nazaré is by bus.
 The trip takes almost 2 hours.

 Tavira is a town in the Algarve known for some of its incredible historical landmarks that have been well maintained through the present day.
+It’s one of the best places to visit in the Algarve.

 For example, the Tavira Castle still exists as a monument to the town’s Moorish history, being a great example of historical architecture that is still in good condition.